 International Travel Frequently Asked Questions

-1. Who must file international travel paperwork?
+1. Who must enter travel in the Travel Registry?

 - All Faculty, Staff, and non-study abroad Students who are receiving University funds;